 Judging from online reviews and reactions on social media, when it comes to managed WordPress hosting it seems that the companies to avoid are, for the most part, those who don’t make managed WordPress hosting their primary focus.

-GoDaddy and Bluehost have a number of appalling reviews for their managed WordPress hosting services — even a number of otherwise highly-rated companies, such as Media Temple and DreamHost, seem to suffer in the managed-WordPress-hosting arena.
+GoDaddy and Bluehost have a number of appalling reviews for their managed WordPress hosting services — even a number of otherwise highly-rated companies, such as Media Temple seem to suffer in the managed-WordPress-hosting arena.

 The companies I recommended have one thing in common: WordPress hosting is their only business.